 Enterprise Risk Management Framework

-WillScot Mobile Mini is dedicated to enterprise risk management practices that encompass all levels of our organization.
-Our framework allows us to constantly uncover and identify new risks across the enterprise, see them clearly and manage them decisively.
+WillScot Mobile Mini is dedicated to enterprise risk management practices encompassing all levels of our organization.
+Our framework allows us to constantly uncover and identify risks across the enterprise, see them clearly and manage them decisively.

 Our Enterprise Risk Management (ERM) framework follows the Institute of Internal Audit and COSO Integrated Framework recommendations.